cnosdb/docs/docs/en/develop/api.md

 ## Rust

-The sample code uses[reqwest](https://crates.io/crates/reqwest)to build Http requests.
+The sample code uses [reqwest](https://crates.io/crates/reqwest) to build Http requests.

 Http request needs to specify the database to be operated on, written in the url query as db=database_name.